Mrs. Sandy's Family Child Care

 I'm a Mom

 In 1998 I gave birth to my daughter.
 I was working as an interpreter for a 6th Grade deaf child in the school district and I was lucky enough to have a neighbor watch my daughter for a few months while I finished out the school year.
 I hated being away from her and knew then that I wanted to stay home.
 In order to help supplement our household income, I decided to open a home daycare with the intent that I would go back to teaching when she entered Kindergarten.
-My daughter is now in college and I couldn't imagine doing any other job.
+My daughter is now a teacher herself, and I couldn't imagine doing any other job.
 I love what I do and thankful for lasting friendships I have made along the way.

 I'm an Educator & Life Long Learner